Bride Hard

 Bride Hard is a 2025 American action comedy film directed by Simon West and written by Shaina Steinberg, from a story by Steinberg and CeCe Pleasants.
 It stars Rebel Wilson, Anna Camp, Anna Chlumsky, Da'Vine Joy Randolph, Gigi Zumbado, Stephen Dorff, and Justin Hartley.
-The film grossed $1.9 million and was panned by critics.
+The film grossed $2.1 million against a $20 million budget and received negative reviews from critics.